Pescara: Economy

 Pescara is the most populous city in the Abruzzo region, and is one of the top ten economic, commercial, and tourist centers on the Adriatic coast.
 Featuring a shoreline that extends for more than 20 km, Pescara is a popular seaside resort on the Adriatic coast during summer.
 Situated in the sea at a short distance from the waterline there are many breakwaters made with large rocks, that were placed to preserve the shore from water-flood erosion.

 In the city there are the administrative headquarters of De Cecco company and the Fater S.p.a., an equal joint venture partner with the Angelini Group and Procter & Gamble.

 Culture

+La notte dei serpenti is a concert, which consists of a modern reinterpretation of Abruzzo folk songs, is sponsored by the municipality of Pescara and the Abruzzo region and will be broadcast again on TV from 2023 on the Rai networks, and takes place on the Pescara seafront.

 Every July Pescara holds an international jazz festival: Pescara Jazz was the first Italian summer festival dedicated to jazz music.
 Since 1969, it has been one of the most important jazz festivals in Europe, as reported by the main dedicated international magazines.

 Every year (between June and July) the city also holds the Flaiano Prizes, one of Italy's International Film Festivals.

 Pescara was the birthplace of Gabriele D'Annunzio and Ennio Flaiano.
 Vittoria Colonna was the marchioness of Pescara.